silverton-io/buz-docs/docs/under-the-hood/tools/config.md

 # Config

-Honeypot ships with a `/config` endpoint that responds with what you might expect: `a json representation of how the system is currently configured`
+Buz ships with a `/config` endpoint that responds with what you might expect: `a json representation of how the system is currently configured`

 :::warning It can (and should) be disabled in production **To disable via the config file:**